Agni Varsha: Plot

-In a kingdom stricken with drought for many years, Aravasu, a young Brahman, falls in love with Nittilai, a tribal girl, who seeks approval from her father and the village's elders before marrying him.
+In a kingdom stricken with drought for many years, Aravasu, a young Brahmin, falls in love with Nittilai, a tribal girl, who seeks approval from her father and the village's elders before marrying him.
 Aravasu's brother, Paravasu, has been conducting a major fire sacrifice, the "yajna" ceremony, for seven years to appease the god of rain, Devraj Indra.
 Aravasu and Paravasu's father, Raibhya, dislike both his sons and suspect Vishaka, who is Paravasu's wife, of having an affair with Yavakri.
 Raibhya bases this on the fact that Yavakri and Vishaka loved each other before Yavakri left the village for 10 years to worship Devraj Indra in the jungle so that he could attain Brahma Jnana (supreme divine powers).
 After his return, Yavakri again tries pursuing Vishakha regularly on her way to and from the water well.
 She, at first, refuses him as she is married, but ultimately gives in, and they start having forbidden sex in the caves and the woods.
 One day, Nittilai and Aravasu see a full-water vessel, which Aravasu recognizes as being Vishaka's.
 Nittilai then sees both Vishaka and Yavakri making love in a cave.
 Nittilai first tries to run and take Aravasu with her, but she then frankly mentions it to Aravasu when he sees the naked Vishaka.
 This frankness is detested and angers Yavakri, who in turn angrily tells Nittilai that she is cursed and will die within a month.
 This scares Nittilai but angers Aravasu.

 Upon reaching home, on being accused of adultery by Raibhya, Vishakha enraged tells him that she was with Yavakri.
 An enraged Raibhya summons a dark force, Brahma Rakshas to kill Yavakri.